cerndb/spark-dashboard/charts/README.md

-# How to install the Helm Chart for Spark Dashboard
+# How to install the Helm Chart for the Spark Dashboard

-The helm chart is installed using [helm](https://helm.sh/docs/intro/quickstart/):
+The Helm chart is installed using [helm](https://helm.sh/docs/intro/quickstart/):
 ```
 helm install spark-dashboard https://github.com/cerndb/spark-dashboard/raw/master/charts/spark-dashboard-0.3.0.tgz
 ```